Sports in Boston: Other sports teams

-Boston is home to three professional lacrosse teams, including the Boston Cannons of Major League Lacrosse, who play at Harvard University's Harvard Stadium.
-The National Lacrosse League team in Boston is the Boston Blazers, who began in the 2009 season and play at the TD Garden.
-The Boston Storm, who began in the 2016 season, is one of the original four teams of the United Women's Lacrosse League.
+Boston is home to three professional lacrosse teams, including the Boston Cannons of Major League Lacrosse, who played at Harvard University's Harvard Stadium.
+The National Lacrosse League team in Boston is the Boston Blazers, who began in the 2009 season and played at the TD Garden.
+The Boston Storm, who began in the 2016 season, were one of the original four teams of the United Women's Lacrosse League.

 Two different women's soccer teams known as the Boston Breakers have been charter members of three separate professional leagues.
 The original version, founded in 2001, played in the short-lived Women's United Soccer Association.
 The Breakers were resurrected in 2009 to play in WUSA's equally short-lived successor, Women's Professional Soccer (WPS).
 After WPS folded following its 2011 season, the Breakers remained in operation, playing the 2012 season in the newly established semi-pro WPSL Elite.
 In December 2012, the Breakers were announced as one of the eight charter teams of the new National Women's Soccer League, which began play in 2013.
 While the WUSA and WPS Breakers played at Harvard Stadium, the NWSL team played its first season at the smaller Dilboy Stadium in Somerville.
 The NWSL Breakers moved to Harvard Stadium for the 2014 season, and then moved to the nearby venue now known as Jordan Field, where they remained until their demise after the 2017 season.

 In September 2023, the NWSL announced that a Boston team would start play in 2026.
 The team announced its branding as BOS Nation FC in October 2024.
 Due to fan backlash, the team announced it would change its name to Boston Legacy FC on March 26, 2025.

 There have been other professional sports teams to play in the city, such as the Boston Beacons and Boston Minutemen of the NASL.
 Boston's first all-female flat-track roller derby league, Boston Derby Dames, formed in May 2005.
 The league is among the original members of the Women's Flat Track Derby Association.